 Fixed charge is the opposite of a floating charge.
-In a fixed charge, the collateral is a tangible asset, such as a machine, building and more.
+In a fixed charge, the collateral is a tangible asset, such as a machine, building, and more.
 The asset in a fixed charge is identifiable.
-One simple example is a company taking a mortgage on a building, it is a fixed charge.
-In this case, the company or the borrower can’t sell, transfer or dispose the asset until they payback the debt.
+One simple example is a company taking a mortgage on a building; it is a fixed charge.
+In this case, the company or the borrower can’t sell, transfer or dispose of the asset until they pay back the debt.

 Following are the differences between floating vs. fixed Charges:

 - A fixed charge is on a specific asset that is tangible and identifiable.
-The floating charge, on the other hand, is on a category of assets whose numbers, composition, and value would change periodically.
+On the other hand, the floating charge is on a category of assets whose numbers, composition, and value would change periodically.

 - In a fixed charge, the borrower can sell or transfer the asset only after getting permission from the lender.
-Whereas, the borrower has the complete right to sell or transfer items under the asset class in the floating charge, without seeking any permission from the lender.
+At the same time, the borrower has the complete right to sell or transfer items under the asset class in the floating charge without seeking any permission from the lender.

-- In case of insolvency, the fixed charge ranks above the floating lien.
+- In the case of insolvency, the fixed charge ranks above the floating lien.